DefinitionThis section has been translated automatically.

 Ixodes ricinus can transmit other pathogens to humans besides Borrelia:

-- TBE virus-a flavivirus, pathogen of early summer meningoencephaltitis
+- TBE virus-a flavivirus, causative agent of early summer meningoencephalitis.

-- Babesia, protozoa parasitizing in erythrocytes, the causative agent of babesiosis, a malaria-like disease
+- Babesia, a protozoan parasitizing in erythrocytes, causative agent of babesiosis, a malaria-like disease.

-- Anaplasma phagocytophilum, an intracellular Gram-negative bacterium of the genus Rickettsiales, pathogen of human granulocytic anaplasmosis(Ehrlichiosis)
+- Anaplasma phagocytophilum, an intracellular Gram-negative bacterium of the genus Rickettsiales, causative agent of human granulocytic anaplasmosis(ehrlichiosis)

 The patterns of anti-Borrelia antibodies observed in infected humans show a high degree of variability.
-A number of important immunodominant Borrelia proteins could be assigned to the clinical stages of the disease (see also Borrelia antigen structure).
+A number of important immunodominant Borrelia proteins have been assigned to the clinical stages of the disease (see also Borrelia antigen structure).

-- Early stage: the IgM antibody response is directed against the outer membrane protein C (Osp C = 0uter surface protein C) and/or flagellin protein (FlaB: cross-reaction with spirochetes and flagellated bacteria).
+- Early phase: the IgM antibody response is directed against outer membrane protein C (Osp C = 0uter surface protein C) and/or flagellin protein (FlaB: cross-reaction with spirochetes and flagellated bacteria, among others).

-- As the Borrelia infection progresses, other proteins are included in the immune response.
-A chromosomally encoded Borrelia protein p100 (synonym: p94 / p83) is found as a marker for the late stage of Lyme disease, as is OspA.
-It is generally accepted that in clinical routine an antigen mixture instead of purified single Borrelia antigens is useful.
-The antigen mixture should contain proteins like Osp C, BmpA (Borrelia membrane antigen = p39 antigen), p41 antigen and p100 antigen.
+- As the Borrelia infection progresses, other proteins become involved in the immune response.
+A chromosomally encoded Borrelia protein p100 (synonym: p94 / p83) has been found to be a marker for the late stage of Lyme disease, as has OspA.
+It is generally accepted that in clinical routine an antigen mixture is useful instead of purified single Borrelia antigens.
+The antigen mixture should contain proteins such as Osp C, BmpA = Borrelia membrane antigen = p39 antigen), p41 antigen and p100 antigen.

 - A number of conserved Borrelia proteins, such as heat shock proteins and parts of flagellin have epitopes that are also found on other bacteria (this leads to false positive results).

 LiteratureThis section has been translated automatically.